lucabello/kangaroo-docs/README.md

 Some typical interactions that modify the symbol vector are:
 * key pressed on keyboard
 * mouse right key + action selected (to be disabled)
-* keyboard shortcuts for styling
+* keyboard shortcuts for copy&paste
-* buttons on the interface (as alignment, bold, etc)
+* buttons on the interface (as alignment, bold, italic, underlined, color, font, dimension and color)
-* copy&paste
+* copy&paste with shortcuts

 Whenever some keys are pressed, the event is intercepted and analyzed.
 If the event is inserting a printable key, the content insertion is replicated on the symbol vector.
 If it is a style shortcut (as CTRL+B for bold), the style is applied to the selected text or to the word under the cursor if there is no active selection.
 If it is a copy-paste action, the text is copied and pasted as raw text, without formatting.
 If something happens that is not replicable or expected, it's simply ignored.
 Propagating an action on the symbol vector means not only replicating its effects on it, but also preparing a Message for the server describing the modification that has just been performed.
 It is worth noting that any of this action can happen with or without an active selection of text, and that correct behaviour is implemented and replicated on the symbol vector for any case.

+It is possible in the interface to see the users connected to the same file, see a colored cursor where they have their cursor and it is also possible to modify the user profile changing for example the nickname

 #### *Implemented Extensions*
 We implemented some extensions to the original project that were not strictly required by the assignment, but suggested: